elastic/logstash/CONTRIBUTING.md

 labels.
 Below is a description of priority labels.

 * P1: A high priority issue that affects almost all Logstash users.
-Bugs that would cause data loss, security issues, and features that would vastly improve the user experience for everyone.
+Bugs that would cause data loss, security issues and test failures.
 Workarounds for P1s generally don’t exist without a code change.
+A P1 issue is usually stop the world kinda scenario, so we need to make sure P1s are properly triaged and being worked upon.
 * P2: A broadly applicable, high visibility issue that enhances Logstash usability for a majority of users.
 * P3: Nice-to-have bug fixes or functionality.
 Workarounds for P3s generally exist.
 * P4: Anything not in above, catch-all label.